SamKull/SamKull/README.md

 ### Hi there 👋
+I’m currently a fourth year computer engineering student at SDSU.
+I'm also currently interning at SectorQ which is an engineering subdivison of Martinez and Turek.
+I'm working on a EMG Biofeedback Rehabilitation Device for my senior project.
+It aims to help stroke patients recover movement in there arms by taking their working arm and reflecting that movement onto the non-working arm using buzzers in hopes of regaining movement.

 <!--
 **SamKull/SamKull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.